Anuken/Mindustry-Suggestions/README.md

 For bug reports, use the [Mindustry issue tracker](https://github.com/Anuken/Mindustry/issues/new/choose).

+## Etiquette

+Keep conversation here respectful, **even if you feel like someone is being ignorant.** If you need to point out that someone missed a feature or doesn't know how something works, you are free to remind them of that in a reply, but **keep it polite**, or at least neutral.
+This is not a place to insult people.
+If you really think a suggestion is completely worthless, leave a 👎 reaction, and move on with your day - you are not helping anyone by leaving snarky comments.

 ## How do I know if you've read my suggestion?

 If it's been two days, I've most likely read it.
 I check this repository regularly - **yes, really**.
 It is not just a dump of issues that never get read.
 If I like something, I'll implement it.